Skip to Content

 Chilled-out Tulum is one of Mexico’s coolest (hottest?) resort destinations, attracting an international mix of European and North American visitors.

-It’s so magical that it’s been designated one of the Pueblos Magicos in Mexico (“magic towns”).
+It’s so magical that it’s been designated one of the Pueblos Magicos (“magic towns”).

 The town of Tulum is located right by Highway 307 (the highway connecting Cancun, Playa del Carmen and Tulum).